 The effects are most likely due to the presence of the essential oil and the ozone as much as the oil.

 Swish olive oil or coconut oil for 5-10 minutes.
 Add essential oils (1-2 drops) to the mixture as desired.

 It’s important to replace your toothbrush (or electric brush head) very frequently — every 2-3 months, minimum.

 It doesn’t make sense to reduce pathogenic presence in the mouth, only to reintroduce it with each brushing.

 Cleaning A Toothbrush

 To reduce microbial life on your toothbrush, soak it once per week for about 10-20 minutes in one of the following solutions:

 A toothbrush should still be replaced on time, even with regular weekly sterilization.

 Clean toothbrush weekly.
 Replace Every few months.

-The health of the mouth is an integral factor of gut health as well as the function of the entire body.
+The health of the mouth is a key component of gut health as well as the function of the entire body.